 • Terminal gratuity: After completing 5 years of physical service or 10 years of total service.

-• Pension: On completion of 20 years physical service to officers and 15 years to JCOs/OR other than civil Govt. employees. • Family/disability Pension is also admissible as applicable to Regular Army.
+• Pension: On completion of 20 years of physical service to officers and 15 years to JCOs/OR other than civil Govt. employees. • Family/disability Pension is also admissible as applicable to Regular Army.

-• Leave as admissible to Regular Army personnel during embodiment of service and appointment on permanent instructional staff.
+• Leave as admissible to Regular Army personnel during an embodiment of service and appointment on permanent instructional staff.

 • Accumulation and encashment of leave accrued during the above period, as per terms and conditions laid down from time to time.